agrove21/module-six-challenge/README.md

 ## Description
 I built a weather dashboard that runs in the browser and features dynamically updated HTML and CSS.
 I used the 5 Day Weather Forecast link to retrieve weather data for cities and stored persistent data on localStorage.
+-   Added the 5 Day Weather Forecast API to the site.
--   Details to add
+-   Created form inputs to search cities.
--
--
+-   Updated the weather information to imperial instead of metric system.
+-   Added a color to the selected search history city.

-Also, I learned
+Also, I learned how to add APIs to a site and activate the API key for it.

 CODE SOURCE NOTE: I worked with a tutor on this assignment.